 - Check that the input connections are going to the input terminals and not the output terminals.
 In other words, the connections from your preamplifier must go to the subwoofer's line level inputs instead of the line level high pass outputs.
 If they are connected to the outputs by mistake, the bass will be weak but the subwoofer will still function. - If your preamplifier has a single subwoofer/LFE output jack, make sure it connects to the subwoofer's Left (Mono) input.
-If the bass is still not enough after checking all the remaining points, use a Y cable to connect the preamplifier's single subwoofer/LFE output to the subwoofer's right and left inputs. - Make certain the woofer is in a corner location, firing at 45 degrees into the walls formed by the corner.
+If the bass is still not enough after checking all the remaining points, use a Y cable to connect the preamplifier's single subwoofer/LFE output to the subwoofer's right and left inputs. - Make certain the subwoofer is in a corner location, firing at 45 degrees into the walls formed by the corner.
 This is not absolutely essential, but will maximize the bass output and give the smoothest possible response.
-If you place the unit so one of the drivers is firing into one of the walls, leave three inches of clearance between the driver and the wall - Home theater preamplifiers usually have a way of adjusting the level of the subwoofer/LFE output, either using a
+If you place the unit so one of the drivers is firing into one of the walls, leave three inches of clearance between the driver and the wall. - Home Theater preamplifiers usually have a way of adjusting the level of the subwoofer/LFE output, either using a remote control or with a small volume knob on the back panel.
+Make sure that this is adjusted correctly.

-- remote control or with a small volume knob on the back panel.
-Make sure that this is adjusted correctly. - If the preamplifier's subwoofer/LFE output has an adjustable crossover frequency, make sure that the subwoofer's own crossover point is set higher or part of the bass range will be missing.
+- Check that your preamplifier or receiver's sub output is turned on.
+Some systems only have a sub output signal when the front speakers are set to "small." - If the preamplifier's subwoofer/LFE output has an adjustable crossover frequency, make sure that the subwoofer's own crossover point is set to BYPASS or part of the bass range will be missing.